Gustavo-Valdez/Gustavo-Valdez/README.md

 ### About me
   - I'm studying Software Engineer at UANL
-  - Traveler in innovaccion virtual
+  - Traveler in Innovaccion Virtual
   - Explorer in Launch X

 ```js